DocWishbone/Image-Resizer-Deluxe/README.md

 We just needed a small and simple Image-Resizer in our company.
 So here it is ....

-Simple and fast Image Shrinker with Drag'n'Drop and multi-selection
+Simple and fast Image Shrinker with Drag'n'Drop and multi-selection.

+6 Languages (DE, EN, RU, ES, FR, IT)